Ministry of Women and Child Development: Policy initiatives

-For holistic into development of the child, the Ministry has been implementing the world's largest outreach programme of Integrated Child Development Services (ICDS) providing a package of services comprising supplementary nutrition, immunization, health check-up and referral services, pre-school non-formal education.
-There is effective coordination and monitoring of various sectoral programmes.
-Most of the programmes of the Ministry are run through non-governmental organisations.
-Efforts are made to have more effective involvement of NGOs.
-The major policy initiatives undertaken by the Ministry in into the recent past include universalisation of ICDS and Kishori Shakti Yojana, launching a nutrition programme for adolescent girls, establishment of the Commission for protection of Child Rights and enactment of Protection of Women from Domestic Violence Act.
+To promote the holistic development of children, the Ministry has been implementing the world’s largest outreach program, the Integrated Child Development Services (ICDS).
+This program provides a range of services, including supplementary nutrition, immunisation, health check-ups, referral services, and pre-school non-formal education.
+The Ministry ensures effective coordination and monitoring of various sectoral programs, many of which are run in collaboration with non-governmental organisations (NGOs).
+Efforts are continually made to increase the involvement of NGOs.
+Recent key policy initiatives by the Ministry include the universalisation of ICDS, the launch of the Kishori Shakti Yojana (a nutrition program for adolescent girls), the establishment of the Commission for Protection of Child Rights, and the enactment of the Protection of Women from Domestic Violence Act.

 The ministry also gives the annual Stree Shakti Puraskar in six categories, namely Devi Ahilya Bai Holkar, Kannagi Award, Mata Jijabai Award, Rani Gaidinliu Zeliang Award, Rani Lakshmi Bai Award and Rani Rudramma Devi (for both men & women).

 Organisation

-The Ministry of Women and Child Development is headed by Smt.
-Smriti Irani, Minister; Mr. Indevar Pandey is the Secretary of the Ministry of Women and Child Development.
-The activities of the Ministry are undertaken through seven bureaux.

-The Ministry has 6 autonomous organizations working under its aegis.
+The Ministry of Women and Child Development is headed by Annpurna Devi, the Minister, while Indevar Pandey serves as the Secretary.
+The Ministry’s activities are carried out through seven bureaux, and it oversees six autonomous organisations operating under its authority, four of which are the following: